Handling Rejection

 • provide further detail, rearrange or alter the emphasis

-• acquire additional relevant experience by taking new courses or taking part in voluntary activities or temporary jobs
+• acquire additional relevant experience by taking new courses or taking part in voluntary activities or work experience in vacation periods.

 • review the applications section of this website for expert help and advice on improving your applications